Circle of Capacity Meets Expressive Therapies Continuum: Advanced Expressive Arts Therapy Practices

 International Expressive Arts Therapy Association [IEATA].
 Many participants go on to apply for the REAT or REACE credential with IEATA and use our expressive arts therapy coursework to do so.
 Please check with IEATA to make sure you are meeting their current requirements for registration and let us know if you need additional information to help you qualify.

-Psychotherapy and Counseling Fedration of Australia [PACFA].
+Psychotherapy and Counseling Federation of Australia [PACFA].
 Many of our Australian participants indicate that these hours are accepted by PACFA---Psychotherapy and Counseling Federation of Australia.
 Please check with PACFA to verify this and let us know if you require any additional information for this organization to qualify your professional development hours.

 Canadian Counseling and Psychotherapy Association [CCPA].
 Many of our Canadian participants indicate that these hours are accepted by CCPA for certain professional development requirements.
 Please check with CCPA to verify this and let us know if you require any additional information for this organization to qualify your professional development hours.